 Anything I was handed I ate, a bight red sweet banana that I was told was made with a local soda pop, fried fish, and cooked yucca.

 This was the real Cartagena in front of me; the Cartagena that speaks to all of the senses.
-And if you don’t think you can take the ‘real-ness’ of it, then no problem, simply enjoy what’s on your plate.
+And if you don’t think you can take the ‘real-ness’ of it, then no problem, simply enjoy what’s on your plate as you eat out in Cartegena.
 Sometimes it’s easier to just enjoy the food and not know all the gory details of how it came to be…or how it died.

 Oh yes, and the fried food Chef Javier gave me to try in the market?
-Well, I learned later it was fish testicles.
+Well, I learned later it was fish testicles!
 Details, details.

 I was a guest of the Unites States Tour Operators Association during my time in Cartagena, however all opinions are my own.